GraviBERT: Transformer-based inference for gravitational-wave time series: Conclusions and Outlook

-Exciting avenues for future work include applying \texttt{GraviBERT} to test subtle deviations from GR in gravitational waveforms, as well as probing new physics—such as dark energy—through its impact on the waveform's amplitude and phase evolution \cite{Berti2015, Saltas:2018fwy, Abac:2025saz, LISA:2022kgy, Barausse:2020rsu}.
-A critical next step is to extend our analysis to fully Bayesian parameter estimation, and to enable inference of the complete set of source parameters for binary mergers.
-Additionally, our modelling can be expanded to cover neutron star mergers, extreme mass ratio inspirals, alternative waveform approximants, and predicting the time to merger from inspiral waveforms.
-A promising direction is also the extension of \texttt{GraviBERT} to multi-messenger inference by incorporating electromagnetic and neutrino signals.
-On the architectural front, enhancements such as frequency-domain inputs and comprehensive hyperparameter optimisation could significantly improve performance.
-Together, these developments will help establish \texttt{GraviBERT} as a robust multi-modal framework for multi-messenger astrophysics.
+Natural extensions of the present work include applying GraviBERT to full Bayesian parameter estimation, inference of the complete set of source parameters for binary mergers, and comprehensive hyperparameter optimisation — all of which follow directly from the current framework.
+Additionally, our modelling could be expanded to cover neutron star mergers, alternative waveform approximants, and multi-channel detector configurations such as the full triangular ET design.
+More broadly, the architecture and pretraining approach presented here could in principle be extended to account for multi-messenger data, and to probing deviations from GR through their imprint on the waveform amplitude and phase evolution \cite{Berti2015, Saltas:2018fwy,LISA:2022kgy, Barausse:2020rsu}.
+On the architectural side, enhancements such as frequency-domain inputs, variable sampling rate, and comprehensive hyperparameter optimization could further improve performance and generality.
+We leave these directions for future work.